rco-anderson/Physiological_stresses_drive_range_shifts/README.md

 ### Data

 _Lampro_data.zip_: Data generated through biophysical modeling for Lampropholis skinks in Australia.
 Each dataset contains physiological, behavioral, and stress information during activity and total periods across 11,005 coordinates in Australia.
+This data is storaged at [Monash University Bridges Repository](https://doi.org/10.26180/28687073.v2).

 _aus_coord_0.25_.csv: Coordinates for biophysical modeling, generated in QGIS at 0.25-degree resolution across Australia.